OrthoFinder/RECUR/docs/installation.markdown

 ### Run RECUR on Linux

   If you are working on a Linux machine or WSL2, running RECUR is straightforward.
-A separate installation of IQ-TREE2 is not necessary.
+A separate installation of IQ-TREE is not necessary.

 #### Installation via make/gmake